 2. Camp Monsters

 Those of you who are fans of the outdoors and the wilderness may enjoy this one.
 In this podcast, the host, Weston Davis, talks about the history of certain cryptids or mythical creatures throughout the United States, and recounts supposed first-hand accounts that people have had with these creatures.
 While Mr. Davis covers commonly known creatures like Sasquatch, the Jersey Devil, and the Chupacabra, he also has episodes on many less-known creatures, like the Ozark Howler, the Batsquatch, the Loveland Frogman, and Tahoe Tessie.
-Another nice touch that this podcast adds is that it has ambient sound playing in the background, which makes it feel like you really are sitting around a campfire, or resting out on the forest, or even floating on a boat out on the water if it’s an episode about a water-based creature.
+Another nice touch that this podcast adds is that it has ambient sound playing in the background, which makes it feel like you really are sitting around a campfire, or resting out in the forest, or even floating on a boat out on the water if it’s an episode about a water-based creature.
 Those who enjoy atmospheric discussions about those things around the country that go bump in the night should absolutely check out Camp Monsters.

 3. Cryptid Campfire

 This one is quite similar to Camp Monsters, but with a few key differences.
 For one, this one actually has four hosts instead of one.
 Eli Watson, Jasmine With, Alex Daikaiju, and Steffen Myers do also talk about a lot of similar cryptids as Mr. Davis does on Camp Monsters, but their take on the subject is a lot more fun and lighthearted, as opposed to it being very serious and atmospheric like on Camp Monsters.
 The hosts of Cryptid Campfire also take a lot more time to dive into the history of the various creatures they talk about, including even government resources if there are any they can find.
 Depending on the creature that’s being covered, some historical references can even go back to pre-colonial times!
 On top of all of this, they’ll even bring on guests to also break down the history and accounts of these creatures.
 So if you’d really like an in-depth look at those same things around the world that go bump in the night, this may be the one for you!